 The third objective of the study is to investigate whether students make reasonably accurate evaluations of their writing, math, reading, and listening abilities.
-If they make reasonably accurate evaluations of these abilities, we would expect positive and significant associations between these abilities and students' performance in the upper-level accounting courses.
+If they make reasonably accurate evaluations of these abilities, we would expect positive and significant associations between these abilities and students' performance in the Advanced Accounting course.
 On the other hand, if there are no positive and significant associations between these abilities and students' performance, this would indicate that students do not make reasonably accurate evaluations of their abilities.
 In this case, instructors need to continuously give the students feedback about their performance in the course throughout the semester, so students can self- improve.
 Without such feedback, it can be argued that most students will over-estimate their own abilities in these areas and rate them as either "good" or "very good" rather than "average" or "poor."
-The instructors teaching the upper-level accounting courses at both schools have informed the authors that they give students feedback about their writing and math abilities but not about their reading or listening abilities.
+The instructors teaching the Advanced Accounting courses at both schools have informed the authors that they give students feedback about their writing and math abilities but not about their reading or listening abilities.
 In light of that, it is expected that there will be significant associations between students' writing and math abilities but no significant associations between students' reading and listening abilities and their performance.

 As indicated in the literature review above, almost all prior studies showed positive and significant associations between prior ability factors (most commonly GPA) and student performance in college courses.
 This is expected to be the case in this study as well.
-With regard to all three objectives of this study, two prior actual ability factors (the student's grade in Intermediate Accounting II and the student's overall GPA) are used to control their impact on student performance in the upper-level accounting courses.
-Based on the above discussion, the following hypotheses may be formulated (in all hypotheses the authors anticipate no significant differences between the commuter school and the residential school):
+With regard to all three objectives of this study, two prior actual ability factors (the student's grade in Intermediate Accounting II and the student's overall GPA) are used to control their impact on student performance in the Advanced Accounting course.
+Based on the above discussion, the following hypotheses may be formulated: